 Within a namespaced managed package, protected custom metadata types are suitable for storing authentication data and other secrets.
-Custom metadata types can also be updated via the Metadata API in the organization that created the type, and can be read (but not updated) at runtime via SOQL code within an apex class in the same namespace as the metadata type.
-Secrets which are common across all users of the package (such as an API key) needs to be stored in Managed Protected Custom Metadata Types.
-Secrets should never be hardcoded in the package code or displayed to the user.
+Custom metadata types in an organization can be updated using the Metadata API by the creator of the type.
+They can also be read (but not updated) at runtime using SOQL within an Apex class in the same namespace.
+Secrets, which are common across all users of the package (such as an API key) must be stored in Managed Protected Custom Metadata Types.
+Secrets are never hardcoded in the package code or displayed to the user.

-For more information, see the Custom Metadata Implementation Guide
+For more information, see Custom Metadata Types.